-Inspections and audits of the site will be managed and undertaken by the exploration manager or his/her representative to check that the standards and procedures set out in this EMP are being complied with and pollution control measures are in place and working correctly.
-All equipment will be inspected to ensure they are operating as per specification; no damage has been caused, and no leaks or spills have occurred.
-Any non-conformance shall be recorded, including the following details:

-- A brief description of non-conformance;

-- The reason for the non-conformance;
+Inspections and audits of the site will be managed and undertaken by the exploration manager to check that the standards and procedures set out in this EMP are being complied with and pollution control measures are in place and working correctly.
+All equipment will be inspected to ensure they are operating as per specification, no damage has been caused, and no leaks or spills have occurred.
+Any non-conformance shall be recorded, including the following details: a brief description of non-conformance, the reason for the non-conformance, the responsible party, the result (consequence), and the corrective action is taken and any necessary follow up measures required.

-- The responsible party;

-- The result (consequence);

-- The corrective action is taken and any necessary follow up measures required.

 The application documentation for renewal of the environmental clearance certificate must include an audit report and copies of the 6 bi-annual reports that were submitted every 6 months for the 3 years that the clearance certificate is valid for.

-6.2 REPORTING
+6.2 Reporting